 If you decide to purchase a product from a different CBD oil brand, make sure that the company is willing to provide easily accessible third-party lab results.
-These help ensure that the CBD oil you’re getting is quality.
+Then review them to help ensure that the CBD oil you’re getting is quality.
 Verified lab results also validate that the amount of CBD in the product is actually what’s listed on the label

 Your genetics may not jive well with CBD.

 CBD is so effective because it interacts with some of your body’s most intricate systems.
 But just like people, everyone’s endocannabinoid system is slightly different, and that means some people are born with more endocannabinoids than others.
 In fact, it’s estimated that 20% of people living in the US have a genetic mutation that increases the amount of cannabinoids naturally occurring within their bodies.
-If you’re one of these people, it may mean that you experience less anxiety and stress than most individuals – but it also means that you may not experience the added benefits of CBD.
+If you’re one of these people, it may mean that you experience less anxiety and stress than most individuals – but it also means that CBD will be less effective for you.

 Males and females may experience the effects of CBD differently.

 Studies have found that women often show a greater sensitivity to cannabinoids, including CBD.
-That means women can experience heightened relief from pain when taking CBD, as well as the need to take lower doses than men.
+That means some women may need to take lower doses than some men.
 Interestingly, research shows that CBD works most effectively when estrogen levels in a woman’s body are at their peak, meaning the menstrual cycle likely affects how CBD works.
 If you’ve found that taking CBD during the first week of your menstrual cycle seems ineffective, try taking it during a different time of the month – like during your period – and compare results.

 CBD effectiveness may come down to your diet.